School Name

 Vacancies on the Governing Board

-The Governing Board of Grantham Villages' CE Primary Schools Federation currently has one Foundation Governor vacancy.
+The Governing Board of Grantham Villages' CE Primary Schools Federation currently has one Parent Governor vacancy (nominations for election to be held in October 2023).

 Minutes of Governing Board Meetings